openedx/docs.openedx.org/source/educators/references/course_development/course_subsections.rst

 .. note::
    Release dates and times that you set are in Coordinated Universal Time (UTC).
-You might want to verify that you have specified the time that you intend by using a time zone converter such as :ref:`Time and Date Time Zone Converter`.
+You might want to verify that you have specified the time that you intend by using a time zone converter such as `Time and Date Time Zone Converter <http://www.timeanddate.com/worldclock/converter.html>`_.

    Learners who have specified a time zone in their account settings see course dates and times converted to their specified time zone.
 Learners who have